pscanf/pscanf.com/content/collections/posts/2018-07-08-using-a-mock-server-for-frontend-development.md

 backend is made of a myriad of microservices, each having their own database.

-An alternative approach I've often seen employed to solve this problem is to point your app to a remote development environment - shared by all the team - where the backend is deployed.
+An alternative approach I've often seen employed to solve this problem is to point the app to a remote development environment - shared by the entire team - where the backend is deployed.
 However this solution has some drawbacks:

 - you can't work if you're offline